- Find the best broker for your trading needs

 Unregulated offshore brokers are not required to offer negative balance protection.
 When combined with high levels of leverage, this means that traders could end up owing the broker very large sums of money.

+The Bank of Uganda (BoU) does not limit the leverage of retail traders, but that does not mean it is either prudent or a requirement to go higher than 30:1 as soon as you start trading.
 You should choose the level of leverage that makes you most comfortable.
 If you are conservative and do not like taking many risks, or if you are still learning how to trade currencies, a lower level of leverage, like 5:1 or 10:1, might be more appropriate.
 Even seasoned professionals often use relatively low levels of leverage and focus on preserving their capital and earning consistent profits, rather than maxing out the leverage they are allowed on every trade.

 When managed properly, leverage allows forex traders to earn money from very small movements in currencies.
 Currencies only tend to hit the headlines when they are subject to dramatic rises and falls, yet for most of the time currencies move in very small trading bands.
 These low levels of volatility mean that, on a typical day, traders would have to commit very large levels of capital to earn a reasonable income from trading forex.